Sell 1 Buy 2 Strategy – Can it still work?

 Perhaps you already have in mind the kind of retirement you would strive for or even set an earlier retirement.

-While everyone else is working hard to help Singapore grow, table 3 shows that those who know how to play the investment game have their investment goals realised in just 3 years – making a staggering profit of $200,000 with their Clement Canopy purchase.
+While everyone else is working hard to help Singapore grow, table 3 shows that those who know how to play the investment game have their investment goals realized in just 3 years – making a staggering profit of $200,000 with their Clement Canopy purchase.
 Unreal?
 This is as real as it gets!

 Heard of the phrase “ You work hard for money so that you can make those monies work harder for you in the future? ” But what this phrase does not tell you is how to have a SECURED way of making your hard-earned money work for you.
 Why do people call it “hard-earned” money?
 The table below shows the average income of Singaporeans grows at a snail pace of 2.4% per annum.
 Isn’t this hard or what?